John C. Kluczynski

 John Carl Kluczynski (February 15, 1896 - January 26, 1975) was an American World War I veteran who served 13 terms as a U.S. representative from Illinois, representing the 5th district from 1951 until his death from a heart attack in Chicago, Illinois in 1975.

 Early life and career

 Born in Chicago, Illinois to Thomas Kluczynski and Mary Kluczynski, née Sulaski, Kluczynski attended public and parochial schools, and during the First World War served overseas as a corporal with the Eighth Field Artillery in 1918 and 1919.

 He worked in the catering business upon returning to Chicago, and served in the Illinois House of Representatives from 1933 through 1948.
-In 1948, Kluczynski was elected to the Illinois Senate in 1948 where he served until December 1949.
-He resigned in 1949 to run as candidate for Congress.
+In 1948, Kluczynski was elected to the Illinois Senate, in which he served until resigning in December 1949 to run as candidate for Congress.